MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/AppLocker.md

 ## <a name="BKMK_AddConsiderations"></a>Additional considerations

 -   By default, AppLocker rules do not allow users to open or run any files that are not specifically allowed.
-Administrators should maintain an up\-to\-date list of allowed applications.
+Administrators should maintain an up-to-date list of allowed applications.

 -   There are two types of AppLocker conditions that do not persist following an update of an application: